semihc/CppDecimal/README.md

 The decNumber representation is variable-length and machine-dependent (for example, it contains integers which may be big-endian or little-endian).

-In addition to the arbitrary-precision decNumber format, three fixed-size compact formats are provided for conversions and interchange.[3]
+In addition to the arbitrary-precision decNumber format, three fixed-size compact formats are provided for conversions and interchange [2].
 These formats are endian-dependent but otherwise are machine-independent:

 **decimal32**
+a 32-bit decimal floating-point representation which provides 7 decimal digits of precision in a compressed format

+**decimal64**
+a 64-bit decimal floating-point representation which provides 16 decimal digits of precision in a compressed format

+**decimal128**
-a 32-bit decimal floating-point representation which provides 7 decimal digits of precision in a compressed format **decimal64** a 64-bit decimal floating-point representation which provides 16 decimal digits of precision in a compressed format **decimal128** a 128-bit decimal floating-point representation which provides 34 decimal digits of precision in a compressed format.
+a 128-bit decimal floating-point representation which provides 34 decimal digits of precision in a compressed format.

 A fourth, machine-independent, Binary Coded Decimal (BCD) format is also provided:

 **decPacked**